What is RTA (Registrar and Transfer Agents) in Mutual Fund?

 To Mutual Fund Distributors

 RTA also offer their services to MF distributors.
 They help the distributor buy and sell funds on the investor’s behalf.
 MF distributors submit online application forms (scanned copy prepared through a scanner installed in the agent’s office).
 Their agents no longer need to physically reach the R&T’s office by 3 PM.
 Earlier, 3 PM was the cut-off time to submit an investment application.
-An applicant was eligible for the same day’s net asset value or NAV only when their application was submitted before the cut-off time.
+The same day’s NAV is applicable only when the investor submits their application before the cut-off time.

 Agents also generate a report of sales done by them in a specified duration.
 The details can be pulled for any frequency as needed such as monthly, quarterly, or yearly.
 A distributor can punch in his requirements on the R&T’s website to get the reports.